 The company has a revenue base of around $550 million with a market cap of over $1.1 billion.
 It produces the commercial silica used as the sand in the fracturing process along with hundreds of other uses.

 The stock performance of the sector has been horrendous since the start of 2011.
-The group mentioned above has greatly underperformed the PHLX Oil Service Sector Index
+The group mentioned above has greatly underperformed the PHLX Oil Service Sector Index during that period.

 Note that U.S. Silica went public during the period.